Azrealy/WorkSpace/README.md

 * `EventManager` class for listen the event stream from `docker event` cmd, depends those events status to update container object.
 * `ContainerHandle` class for handle the request of create/remove container request and response a container object to webUI.

 Using redis to connect the `ContainerHandle` class, `EventManager` class and `ContainerManager` class.
 Browser send a request of create container, `ContainerHandle` receive this request and store as a dict of `operation_type: CREATE` and `container_name: <NAME>` to the redis queue. `ContainerManager` will inherit `TaskWatcher` class to listen redis queue, when the dict stored by the `ContainerHandle` in the queue, take out this dict from queue and depending the `operation_type` to execute `docker` cmd.

+# Container status

+ Inspect to container attributes the states have `status` and `health` key. what will represent the different states of container.

+ * `docker run` from `{status: running, health: starting}` to `{status: running, health: healthy}`.

+ * `docker delete` from `{status: exited, health: healthy}` to None.

+TODO memo: As use the sqlites library, when I implement DB CRUD, the processing will block and wait for the result, If the exception arise, `JobRunner` will keep running but the job after the exception will blocking.

 # Build docker image
 Use the following command to build jupyter image base on the `Dockerfile`.